- Interior is spacious, flexible

 While mbrace2 is a welcome step into the connectivity of the car's future, the COMAND system's a reminder that other brands are doing infotainment better.
 The roller-controller school of thought that includes COMAND, MMI, and iDrive now seems outdated with the arrival of Cadillac's CUE touchscreen, and COMAND's bigger displays and rotating controls are just kludgier to use.
 It's packed with usability--it can control all the radio bands, the DVD changer, even the settings of the massaging seats from "slow" to "fast and vigorous"--but it can take multiple spins of the wheel to reach the intended command.
 And sometimes it's roulette, in terms of finding the right menu to accomplish the right task.

 The GL450 is configured in largely the same way, though some new options are offered.
-A surround-view camera comes with its active park-assist package, and an off-road package is available for $2,850.
-On both, a Bang & Olufsen audio system is a pricey option, at $6,800, and more exotic selections of wood and leather can lift the price even more.
+A surround-view camera comes with its active park-assist package, and an off-road package is available.
+On both, a Bang & Olufsen audio system is a pricey option, and more exotic selections of wood and leather can lift the price even more.

-The GL550 is, for now, the most luxuriously equipped version.
+The GL550 is dressed nearly all the way to the nines.
 Almost all the features mentioned are standard; the options are limited to the off-road package; the parking-assist package; panoramic sunroof; rear-seat entertainment system; power-folding second-row seat; heated rear seats; adaptive cruise control and lane-keeping assist; and the Bang & Olufsen audio system, which sounds amazingly rich, but taxes the brain, as it's easy to load up any GL Class to more than $90,000.

-The turbodiesel's one of the GLs we recommend most often, primarily because it's the only one to break the 20-mpg combined barrier.
-As estimated by Mercedes-Benz--awaiting official confirmation by the EPA--the GL 350 BlueTEC is rated at 18 miles per gallon city, 24 miles per gallon highway.
+From the 2014 lineup, the turbodiesel's one of the GLs we recommend most often, primarily because it's the only one to break the 20-mpg combined barrier.
+The GL 350 BlueTEC is rated at 18 miles per gallon city, 24 miles per gallon highway.
 It's improved over the prior generation of BlueTEC GLs, and like most diesel vehicles, we've found it easier to come nearer to those figures than with competitive hybrid vehicles.